What Is Large Format Digital Printing? A Beginner’s Guide

 • For Outdoor Banners: Heavy-duty PVC vinyl or mesh (for wind load reduction).

-• For Trade Show Booths: Lightweight tension fabric or smooth, rigid materials like PVC foam board or acrylic.
+• For Trade Show Booths: Lightweight fabric or rigid boards.

-• For Floor Graphics: Specialised adhesive vinyl with a slip-resistant, durable laminate.
+• For Floor Graphics: Specialised vinyl with a slip-resistant laminate.

 2. Colour Management And Accuracy